 Is Compression Therapy FDA Cleared?

 You should always consult your doctor if you have concerns or if you have had a blood clot or stroke in the past before using air compression therapy devices.
 Health professionals may advise you to use the device differently based on your medical needs.

 The FDA has cleared for over-the-counter uses many popular air compression devices indicated in article K182668.
 This pdf file specifies that they are intended for enhanced blood circulation and muscle recovery.

 Air compression therapy garments have a variety of medical applications, but if you have existing medical conditions such as Deep Vein Thrombosis (DVT), or have had a stroke or embolism in the past, always consult your doctor before using these devices.

 Using Compression Therapy On your Legs (Recovery Boot)

 The Compression therapy boot comes equipped with air chambers that inflate and deflate with your legs and mimic the flow of fluids through the lymphatic channels.

 All are targeted during the recovery session.

-Single legs can be used and can provide a systemic effect on circulation on a contralateral limb.
-For example, if you have a cast on one leg but still want to increase blood flow on the uninjured leg wearing a single air compression boot can do the trick.
+Single legs can be used and can provide a systemic effect on circulation in a contralateral limb.
+For example, if you have a cast on one leg but still want to increase blood flow in the uninjured leg, wearing a single air compression boot can do the trick.

 Many at-home users choose to use air compression boots in areas where they relax like the living room or bedroom or sitting on the floor.
-The main purpose is to recover and relax, lay back in a recliner and watch your favorite TV show or sit back and respond to emails on your laptop.
-The possibilities are endless when using the compression boots they are very lightweight and portable so they are easy to take with you in the carrying case which most models come with and integrate a recovery session into your day while on the move.
+The main purpose of compression therapy is to recover and relax, so just lay back in a recliner and watch your favorite TV show or sit back and respond to emails on your laptop.
+The possibilities are endless when using the compression boots as they are very lightweight and portable, so they are easy to take with you in the carrying case, which most models actually come with.
+This allows you to integrate a recovery session into your day even while you are on the move.